Skip to main content

 In Australia, RCD test tags and testing must meet a set standard.
 This is the AS/NZS 3760:2010 in-service safety inspection and testing of electrical equipment.
 Once leakage current testing has been conducted, the electrician will place RCD test tags on your equipment to show it has met the electrical testing standards and the due date for the next test.
 Your device must meet the RCD test tags requirements to ensure that it will respond in a fault situation.
 If it fails, the test (maximum allowable earth leakage current) it will be removed from service and replaced or repaired.

-The Maximum Allowable Earth Leakage Current and leakage current testing
+The Maximum Allowable Earth Leakage Current and Leakage Current Testing

 RCDs are designed to quickly disconnect a circuit when it detects that the electric current is not balanced between the supply and return conductors of a circuit.
 Any difference between the currents in these conductors signifies that there is a leakage current, therefore creating a shock hazard.
 Hence, the importance of leakage current testing and maximum allowable earth leakage current standards.
 The central protective measure for electrical safety is good insulation.
 It ensures that no one touches any live conductors and that a short circuit does not occur.
 Leakage current testing will tell you all about the quality and safety of the insulation.
 This test is conducted during actual use of the product and determines if the current leakage is too high from the insulation to the housing.
 It is both a safety and functional test.